tiepdotme/peteschaffner.com/Content/words/a-new-year-a-new-site.md

 I make iOS/macOS apps, so I landed on a relatively new project called [Publish](https://github.com/JohnSundell/Publish).
 It is written in Swift and works with SPM, so hacking on it in Xcode is a joy.
 I also am wanting to improve my Swift, so it made perfect sense.
 Granted at first I thought some of its selling points, like type safety, were kinda overkill for making a website, but in the end I’ve come to really appreciate them.

 Publish makes it really easy to get up-and-running, as it supports all the things you typically need out of the box: pages, sections, posts, templates.
-Nonetheless, I hit a snag when trying to support title-less blog posts<sup><a href=#fn1 id=fnr1 title="see footnote" class=footnote>¹</a></sup>.
+Nonetheless, I hit a snag when trying to support title-less blog posts[^1].
 In order to get that working, I had to use a [healthy](https://github.com/peteschaffner/peteschaffner.com/blob/master/Sources/PeteSchaffner/Theme/Layout.swift#L28) [dose](https://github.com/peteschaffner/peteschaffner.com/blob/master/Sources/PeteSchaffner/Theme/Theme.swift#L27) of [conditionals](https://github.com/peteschaffner/peteschaffner.com/blob/master/Sources/PeteSchaffner/Theme/Theme.swift#L67) in my templates.

+[^1]: [Title-less posts](https://manton.micro.blog/2014/09/15/defining-a-microblog.html) have really helped keep me blogging more often, as I don’t have to stew over a title/theme/etc. They also work great with Micro.blog, which in turn helps me easily cross-post to Twitter.

 Next, I wanted to keep my draft posts from being published until I was ready—I did like this feature of Jekyll.
 Getting that required a little more work, though.
 I needed to fork Publish and add a publishing step that could handle *removing* items.
 The actual feature was pretty easy to implement, but now I’m just hoping my changes get merged.